itaasa/WPA-Penetration-Test/README.md

 ## What It Does ##

-This is a bash script to automate the process of test the security of your wireless netowrk.
+This is a bash script to automate the process of testing the security of your wireless network.
 It uses tools such as aireplay-ng, aircrack-ng, airodump-ng to obtain WPA handshakes, and then try to crack the passphrase through a dictionary attack.

 More specifically, it automates:
 1. Setting network card to monitor mode
-2. Read access point and client mac address
+2. Read access point and client MAC address
 3. Obtain the channel the access point and client is on
 4. Obtain handshake through deauthentication
 5. Crack passphrase through dictionary attack